 It almost always happens that way.
 Ask any fisherman worth his oats what he was doing when he landed the most extravagant fish of his life, and sure as heck that fisherman will tell you they were not paying the least attention to their line, the water, or even thinking about fishing.
 More likely, they were sipping on a beer or telling far-fetched fishing stories.

 Looking at my now nearly empty spool of line snapped me out of it.
 Ok, fish, you have my attention.
 Don’t know how in blazes you made it from the river to this here drilled aquifer, but I aim to make sure you don’t go back.
-Boy, won’t the boys be surprised when I show them what I caught in this ice hold ON JERICHO SCHOOL GROUNDS.
+Boy, won’t the boys be surprised when I show them what I caught in this ice hole ON JERICHO SCHOOL GROUNDS?
 Why, I bet every kid in the school will be out here at recess dropping a line down to try their luck.

 A few feet at a time, I began to make headway, pulling up line, loosening a bit back, pulling up some more.
 This fella sure felt like a big one, but for sure, I was bigger and stronger.
 It was just a matter of time.
 Meanwhile, the faces were no longer pressed to the windows; only smudges and foggy outlines of faces remained.
 Soon there were dozens, must have been twenty-five or more young kids and a couple of adults standing about twenty feet away behind the rope and the sign that stated DANGER – STEP TEST DRILLED HOLE.
 Somehow, I had missed the rope and sign surrounding the ice hole.